-- Primary biliary cirrhosis is a chronic disease that causes the bile ducts in the liver to become inflamed and damaged and, ultimately, disappear.
+- Primary biliary cirrhosis is a chronic disease that causes the small bile ducts in the liver to become inflamed and damaged and ultimately disappear.

-- The cause of primary biliary cirrhosis is unknown.
-Most research suggests the disease is an autoimmune condition.
+- The causes of primary biliary cirrhosis are unknown.
+Most research suggests it is an autoimmune disease.

-- Primary biliary cirrhosis is more common in people who have a parent or sibling—articularly an identical twin—with the disease.
+- Primary biliary cirrhosis is more common in people who have a parent or sibling—particularly an identical twin—with the disease.

 Hope through Research

-The National Institute of Diabetes and Digestive and Kidney Diseases' Division of Digestive Diseases and Nutrition supports basic and clinical research into liver diseases—including primary biliary cirrhosis—and liver transplantation.
-Researchers are studying
+The National Institute of Diabetes and Digestive and Kidney Diseases’ (NIDDK’s) Division of Digestive Diseases and Nutrition supports basic and clinical research into liver diseases—including primary biliary cirrhosis—and liver transplantation.

 For More Information